GSA/digitalgov.gov/content/events/2020/09/2020-09-10-taking-plain-language-workshop-online.md

 ## Speaker:

-{{< img src="katherine-spivey" >}}
+{{< img-right src="katherine-spivey" >}}
-**Katherine Spivey** serves as GSA’s Plain Language Launcher.
-She is co-chair of the Plain Language Action and Information Network (PLAIN) and leads plain language webinars for DigitalGov University.
-At GSA, she is the plain language expert for the Office of Strategic Communication.
-Previously, she managed web content, coordinated social media, and edited the Great Government through Technology blog.
-Before GSA, Katherine was web content manager at the Department of Homeland Security, an international law firm, and the International Association of Chiefs of Police.
-With an M.A. from University of Virginia and a B.A. from the University of Mary Washington, she has taught at community colleges and at the Amphibious Warfare School in Quantico, Virginia.
+**Katherine Spivey** — serves as GSA’s Plain Language Launcher and is a Senior Communications Analyst for the Office of Strategic Communications.
+She is co-chair of the Plain Language Action and Information Network (PLAIN) and trains for DigitalGov.
+In her previous position at GSA, she managed web content, coordinated social media, and edited the Great Government through Technology blog.
+Before GSA, Katherine was web content manager at Homeland Security, law firm Steptoe & Johnson LLP, and the International Association of Chiefs of Police.
+With an M.A. from UVA and a B.A. from the University of Mary Washington, she has taught at community colleges and at the Amphibious Warfare School in Quantico, Virginia.

 ---